 Audience plea for TV debate programme

-The BBC's Newsnight Scotland programme is appealing for members of the public to join its audience for a debate on issues associated with the independence referendum.
+The BBC's Newsnight Scotland programme is appealing for members of the public to join an audience for its next debate on issues associated with the independence referendum.

 Guidelines require the BBC to reflect a broad range of views.